minimalist project management architect

 Nowadays, I'm spending most of my time contributing to standards (P3.express, NUPP, PRINCE2®, PRINCE2 Agile®, and the PMBOK® Guide), and developing eLearning courses in our company, Management Plaza.

-My biggest passion in project management is methods and systems; i.e., things that can help most projects rather than ad hoc solutions for individual ones.
-I spend a lot of time learning them, contributing to the field, and helping others learn them.
-The following are my most significant contributions besides the smaller ones such as working as an official reviewer for PRINCE2® 2017, PRINCE2 Agile®, and MSP®.
+My biggest passion in project management is methods and systems; i.e., things that can help many projects rather than ad hoc solutions for individual projects.
+I spend a lot of time learning them, contributing to them, and helping others learn them.
+The following are my major contributions, in addition to smaller ones such as working as a reviewer for PRINCE2® 2017, PRINCE2 Agile®, and MSP®.

 Methods help people run their projects more efficiently.
-However, sometimes it seems that there are more basic issues, and for example, their use of methods becomes limited to empty rituals.
+Sometimes, however, it seems that more fundamental issues are at stake, and the use of methods is reduced to empty rituals.
 I believe it helps to start with the basic principles, and then move on to the methods.
-NUPP is a response to this need: A set of principles that can be helpful in every project, at a very fundamental level.
-NUPP is free/open-source and published under a Creative Commons license.
+NUPP is an answer to this need: A set of principles that can be helpful in any project, at a very fundamental level.
+NUPP is libre (non-proprietary) and published under a Creative Commons license.

-Despite all the effort that's put into fundamental standards such as PRINCE2 and the PMBOK Guide, most projects still don't use them.
-I think the reason is that those fundamental resources are too complicated for most project managers, and that they need something simpler.
-That's why I've developed P3.express, which is an easy-to-use method for small and medium projects that provides most of the potential advantages of structured project management with the least effort.
-P3.express is free/open-source and published under a Creative Commons license.
+Despite all the effort that's put into fundamental project management resources, most project managers don't use them because they are too complicated for their real-world projects.
+That's why we've developed P3.express, which is an easy-to-use method for small, medium, and large projects (but not micro or mega projects) that provides most of the potential benefits of structured project management with the least effort.
+P3.express is libre and published under a Creative Commons license.

 I've been one of the 12 members of the core development team for the seventh edition of the PMBOK Guide.
-In contrast to the previous editions that built on top of each other and used a process-based approach, this version is written from scratch and uses a principle-based approach, which makes it more applicable to every type of project, and easier to extend it in the future.
+Unlike the previous editions that built on top of each other and used a process-based approach, this version is written from the ground up and uses a principle-based approach, making it more applicable to all types of projects and easier to expand in the future.

-I love writing!
-I've written about 50 books in my mother tongue, many of them related to project management.
-Many of the books I wanted to publish had a limited audience, though, and so I used to have special deals with publishers to write one book with a high selling potential (e.g., AutoCAD) in return for writing one about a topic I preferred (e.g., developing well-formed Work Breakdown Structures).
+I love to write!
+I've written about 50 books in my native language, Persian.
+Many of them are related to project management, but not all.
+Many of the project management books I wanted to write had a limited audience, so I used to make special deals with publishers to write a book with a high sales potential (e.g., AutoCAD) in exchange for writing one about a topic I preferred (e.g., developing well-formed Work Breakdown Structures).

-Since I started working in an international environment, I've only written a few books in English, such as PMBOK® Guide 7, Underneath the Surface, Agile Scrum Handbook, Project Scheduling Rules, Understanding the PMBOK® Guide, and Percent Complete Fields in Primavera P6, because I was mainly focused on creating eLearning courses and contributing to the standards.
-However, I'm really keen to free up more time and to write books again.
+Since I started working in an international environment, I've written a few books in English, such as PMBOK® Guide 7, Underneath the Surface, Agile Scrum Handbook, Project Scheduling Rules, Understanding the PMBOK® Guide, and Percent Complete Fields in Primavera P6.
+I haven't written as many books as I used to because I've been concentrating on creating eLearning courses and contributing to standards.
+However, I'm really looking forward to having more time to write books again.

 2024